rizal.fathony.com

 rizal@fathony.com

-Prior to joining Grab, I was a post-doctoral research fellow at Carnegie Mellon University (CMU) and Bosch Center for Artificial Intelligence (BCAI), hosted by Prof. Zico Kolter.
 I received my Ph.D. in Computer Science from the University of Illinois at Chicago.
 I was fortunate to have Prof. Brian Ziebart as my advisor and Prof. Xinhua Zhang as one of my collaborators.
+After completing my PhD, I joined Carnegie Mellon University (CMU) and Bosch Center for Artificial Intelligence (BCAI), as a post-doctoral research fellow, hosted by Prof. Zico Kolter.

 I was born and raised in a small village in Java island, Indonesia.
 After high school, I moved to Jakarta to complete my bachelor degree at the Institute of Statistics.
 I was also very lucky to be awarded Fulbright scholarship in 2012.
 Being a Fulbright grantee was a milestone to pursue my passion in machine learning and artificial intelligence.